 A high-speed Internet connection used to be a nice-to-have, but today, it is a necessity.
-In 2020, the coronavirus pandemic highlighted that the Internet is for more than just entertainment; it is essential to have continuous access to education, work, healthcare, and other professional services.
-Since March 2020, the federal government has dedicated over \$65 billion in federal funding to make sure that no one in the country is ever left behind because of a lack of Internet access again.
-Hawai'i is on track to receive more than \$400 million from this historic investment.
+In 2020, the coronavirus pandemic highlighted Internet access disparities between urban and rural areas, between Oʻahu and the neighbor islands, and between socioeconomic groups reinforcing that the Internet is for more than just entertainment; it is essential to have continuous access to education, work, healthcare, and other professional services.
+Especially for the State of Hawaiʻi, a high-speed Internet connection is critical to ensure the State of Hawaiʻi does not get left behind in the global economy as one of the most geographically isolated populations in the world.